SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame.md

 # Turbo Frames: Lazy Frames

 Time to move on to part two of Turbo: Turbo frames.
 This is a brand new feature - it did *not* exist in the old Turbolinks library.
-In the simplest sense, Turbo frames allow you to treat part of your page, well, basically like an `iframe`!
+To put it simply, Turbo frames allow you to treat part of your page, well, basically like an `iframe`!
+If you've never worked with iframes or IE6, I'm jealous.
+Turbo frames are a native, non-weird way to get the goodness of iframes... without actually using iframes, which are a pain in the butt.

 Imagine that this category sidebar were inside a Turbo frame.
 If it were, you could click these links or even submit forms and only the *frame's* content would